Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 While I was pregnant, I let my son sit with me in my recliner.
 He would "talk" to the baby all the time calling it "sweetheart" and "angel".
 I told him how much me & the baby would need his help with feedings and changing diapers.
 If we happened to eat at McDonalds I would tell him how lucky he was to be a big boy because the baby couldn't eat french fries or how lucky he was to be big enough to play on the slide or play ball because the baby was too little to do those fun things.
 I took him to the doctor's office for one visit and let him listen to the baby's heartbeat.
 We even got a book showing what the baby looked like and how big it was month-by-month.
 It gave him a much clearer image of what was really happening inside mommy's "tummy".
 We also read (many times) the Bernstein Bears book about getting a sister.

 On the day we brought the baby home from the hospital, we gave my son a gift "from the baby".
 He was so proud of it, he'd tell everyone his little sister got it for him.
 Also, I encouraged anyone bringing baby gifts to bring my son a small gift.
-I kept small gifts (toy car, ball, etc.) in the closet just in case.

 I worked outside the home and I arranged different daycare situations for each child.
 My son was in a preschool setting which was wonderful for him and my daughter was with a woman in her home.
 It took a little extra time in the mornings, but it was worth it.
 Each child got exactly the attention they needed.
 A bonus was that since they hadn't spent all day together, they were loving to each other and played together very well in the evenings.
 It helped me when I was trying to cook dinner or clean house.
 I later became a stay-at-home mom and the brother/sister bond really made it alot easier.
 It's much more pleasant when you don't have to play referee to constant squabbles.